Bloody Mary Morning: Background

-Re-recording and Release
+Re-recording and release

 The song was originally written by Nelson in 1970, inspired by his struggles to be a "good parent".
 For its inclusion in the concept album Phases and Stages, the song was re-recorded, changing the context to a man who was left by his woman, and decides to go to Houston, Texas from Los Angeles, California to forget her.

 The first recording session took place in November 1973 in Muscle Shoals Sound Studios in Alabama.
 The recordings did not convince Rick Sanjek, who was in charge of A&R in Nashville.
-He persuaded Nelson to re-record all the tracks once again, including "Bloody Mary Morning", allegating that the songs sounded too "R&B".
+He persuaded Nelson to re-record all the tracks once again, including "Bloody Mary Morning", alleging that the songs sounded too "R&B".
 The tracks were re-recorded in late November.

 "Bloody Mary Morning" was released as a single, peaking at number 17 in Billboard's Country singles.
 It was defined by the magazine as a "rollicking narrative".
 Following its success, the song became an essential part of Nelson's live performances repertoire.

 Nelson recorded a rock version of the song with the band Supersuckers for the album Twisted Willie, released in 1996.